 Minčeta was built in 1319 along the north wall facing land.
 It’s the highest point in the city wall and is a large round tower topped with a Gothic crown.
 Croatia’s Menčetić family owned the land where the tower was built.
 Croatian builder and architect Ničifor Ranjina designed Minčeta.

 In 1461, Italian architect Michelozzo di Bartolomeo Michelozzi enhanced the round tower making it “adapt to new techniques of warfare”.
 The walls of the new tower were 6 meters (20 feet) thick with a series of protected gun ports.

 Croatian builder Juraj of Dalmatia designed the bottom portion of the fortress and created the fort’s recognizable Gothic crown.
 When active, Minčeta had 9 guns including a cannon designed by Ivan Rabljanin, Croatian Renaissance master of bronze bells and cannons.
-Rabljanin also designed the bell in Dubrovnik’s Bell Tower.
+Rabljanin designed the bell in Dubrovnik’s Bell Tower.

 “Minčeta Fortress stands high above the rest of Dubrovnik as a symbol of the unconquerable City.
 It tells the story of Dubrovnik’s love for its precious, sweet liberty.”